SlideRuleEarth/sliderule/docs/rtd/source/archive/SlideRuleWebClient.md

 When a user selects a data point in the map view, if that data point is a part of a ground track, then entire ground track shall be highlighted (in addition to the hover information for the data point being displayed).
 With the ground track highlighted, the user shall be presented a set of options:
 1. use ground track to prepopulate the appropriate track-based processing request (e.g. an ATL03 subsetting request) - this takes the user to the advanced mode control panel with the corresponding parameters populated for them
-2. plot the ground track directly - this takes the user to the records view for the processing request and displayed the profile plot for the seleted ground track
+2. plot the ground track directly - this takes the user to the records view for the processing request and displayed the profile plot for the selected ground track

 ## 4. User Assistance